 This can happen two ways in Pogo.
 (1) You are the driver of the ride and include your child in the ride.
 (2) You request a ride for your child and share that request with whomever you are comfortable driving your child.
 Your child is in a “pending state” in that ride until someone confirms that they will drive your child.
 You can remove your child from any ride at any time.
 Just to reiterate…you choose to download the Pogo app, who to connect with, who rides in your car, and with whom your children ride.

 Pogo strives to provide tools and information to help you make informed decisions about ride sharing options.
 However, that information does not include background checks, driver’s license verification, proof of insurance, or driving history.
-We will help you discover parents who live near you, share trusted group connections with you (school, club, sports team), and share personal connections (e.g., “I don’t know Susan but I know Linda and she knows Susan and lets her kids ride a lot with Susan”).
+We will help you discover parents who live near you, share trusted group connections with you (school, club, sports team), and share personal connections.
 Pogo is intended to help inform but in no way be a substitute for parental judgement.
 If you’re not sure about another parent as a driver, send them a message via the Pogo app and meet in the real world.

 When you first use Pogo you will be asked to give Pogo access to the contacts on your phone.
 This makes it very easy to connect with people on Pogo and set up shared rides.
 We don’t share your Contacts with any third parties – it is only to make your Pogo experience work better for you.
-If you would like to change Pogo’s access to your phone contacts, go to the Settings menu in the app and click on Permissions.
+If you would like to change Pogo’s access to your phone contacts, tap Me in the bottom nav of the app, go to the Settings menu, and click on Permissions.

 When you first use Pogo you will be asked to give Pogo permission to send you notifications.
 These are commonly referred to as “push notifications” and are messages that pop up for a brief moment on your phone when you have it unlocked, or may appear on your phone’s lock screen.
-Pogo uses these notifications to alert you to events in the Pogo app, such as someone requesting a ride from you; that a driver has confirmed they will drive your child as you requested; that a driver can no longer drive your child; and that your child has been picked up or dropped off.
-If you would like to change Pogo’s ability to send you notifications, go to the Settings menu in the app and click on Permissions.
+Pogo uses these notifications to alert you to events in the Pogo app, such as a potential ride match; that a driver has confirmed they will drive your child as you requested; that a driver can no longer drive your child; and that your child has been picked up or dropped off.
+If you would like to change Pogo’s ability to send you notifications, tap Me in the bottom nav of the app, go to the Settings menu, and click on Permissions.

 Pogo requires trust so that we can confidently have our children share rides safely as part of an interconnected community.
 This level of trust requires authenticity and transparency.
 Users on Pogo need to be real, verifiable people and represent themselves honestly and openly.
 We strive to provide the tools and policies to make that possible.